MicrosoftDocs/data-api-builder-docs/data-api-builder/relationships.md

 }
 ```

-where you're asking to return all the authors, the book they have written along with the related royalties.
+Where you're asking to return all the authors, the book they wrote along with the related royalties.

 ## Using a linking object

 The process described in the previous section works great if all the entities involved in the Many-to-Many relationships need to be accessed via GraphQL.
-This isn't always the case.
-For example, if you don't need to keep track of royalties, the `BookAuthor` entity doesn't really bring any value to the end user, as it's used to associated books to their authors.
+This scenario isn't always the case.
+For example, if you don't need to keep track of royalties, the `BookAuthor` entity doesn't really bring any value to the end user.
+The entity was only used to associated books to their authors.
 In relational databases Many-to-Many relationships are created using such third table that *links* the tables participating in the Many-to-Many relationship together:

 ![Diagram showing another many-to-many relationship between authors, books_authors and books.](./media/relationship-many-to-many-02.png)

 In the diagram above you can see that there's a table named `books_authors` that is linking authors with their books and books with their authors.
-This linking table doesn't need to be exposed to the end user as it is just an artifact to allow the Many-to-Many relationship to exist, but Data API builder needs to know its existence in order to properly use it.
+This linking table doesn't need to be exposed to the end user.
+The linking table is just an artifact to allow the Many-to-Many relationship to exist, but Data API builder needs to know its existence in order to properly use it.

 DAB CLI can be used to create the Many-to-Many relationship and also configure the linking object (make sure to remove all the relationships created in the previous section and start only with the `Book` and `Author` entity with no configured relationship between them already):